jaspindersingh83/Housecups-React-Redux-ReactNative-Node-Mongo-Cypress-Jest/README.md

 Rendered when user/non-user/teachers/schooladmin/superadmin clicks on a particular school in list of schools.

 Success
-1. List of school houses color and their corresponding scores.
+1. List of school houses color and their corresponding scores (in sorted manner).

 # Scoreboard increment/decrement Routes

-POST`\api\scoreboard` Type: `protected`
+GET`\api\scoreboard` Type: `protected`
 Rendered when teacher/schooladmin clicks on a `Scoreboard`(visible to only teachers/schooladmin) in side bar.

 Success
+1. List of houses with color and increment and decrement abilities.

+POST`\api\scoreboard` Type: `protected`

+Success
-1. Increment and decrement in house scores.
+1. Ability of increment and decrement the house scores.